kanpov/Arctree/README.md

 It gives you all the tools to create trees in Minecraft, as complex as you wish.

+## Install

+The library cannot be installed currently without a manual JAR.

+I'm working on publishing it on Maven Central.

 ## Main guide

 ### Registering tree types